benoitc-attic/barrel_tcp/doc/README.md

 ### Notes for developers

-If you want to contribute patches or improve the doc, you will need to build barrel using the `rebar_dev.config`  file.
+If you want to contribute patches or improve the docs, you will need to build Barrel using the `rebar_dev.config`  file.
 It can also be built using the **Makefile**:

 ```